April 2022 - February 2023 MBWeekends & MBWeeks

 Corrections and additions to the 4th edition of A Birder's Guide to Minnesota (revised 2002; now out-of-print) are published here periodically as needed.
-These updates are to provide those who use this basic reference to Minnesota's birding locations with the most accurate and up-to-date information available – and note that PUBLICATION OF A NEW FIFTH EDITION IS SCHEDULED FOR SUMMER 2022.
+These updates are to provide those who use this basic reference to Minnesota's birding locations with the most accurate and up-to-date information available – and note that PUBLICATION OF A NEW FIFTH EDITION IS SCHEDULED FOR SEPTEMBER 2022.

 (William Marengo photo)

 Municipal sewage ponds (also known as sewage lagoons, settling ponds, wastewater treatment ponds, etc.) are often productive birding sites.
 Accordingly, an expanded checklist of Minnesota’s 400+ known sewage ponds (now with a link to maps with the locations all the ponds!) is included here.

 Here are checklists with the 367 species recorded on MBWeekends (all within MN) and the composite MBW list of 720+ species (i.e, MBWeeks & MBWeekends combined).

 For additional information, contact: Kim Richard Eckert, (e-mail);

 218 349 5953 (cell); 1921 W. Kent Rd., Duluth MN 55812 (U.S. mail).

 Also available are for those interested in a personal or group tour – in Minnesota or other states and provinces in the U.S. and Canada.

 And finally, what would any self-respecting website be without the obligatory